JeodC/PortMaster-Descent/descent/README.md

 Keyboard and mouse emulation is used via GPtoKeyB.
 The file descent.gptk can be opened and modified as user sees fit, but the current assigned keys are recommended for level select.
 Instead, controls should be modified within the games themselves via Options->Configure Keyboard.

+You may rename Player.plr and Player.plx in the conf folder for a different multiplayer display name.
+If you do so, please modify the d1x.ini or d2x.ini file to reflect this change.

+Cheats can be found and modified in cheats.txt.
+To turn a cheat on, change the 0 to 1.
+To turn it off, change 1 to 0.

 ## Default Gameplay Controls

 | Button | Action |